arrow-sharparrowarticle-iconcross-iconlogo-darklogo-whitemenu-leftnot-foundpolygonquiz-iconstar-emptystar-fullstar-half

 • Multiple-choice and word problems requiring application of mass and balance formulas.

-• Detailed answer explanations to enhance your understanding of the concepts tested.
+• Detailed answer explanations enhance your understanding of the concepts tested.

-By utilizing Easy-Quizzz alongside your flight training and FAA resources, you can effectively assess your competency in performing mass and balance calculations and prepare for the relevant sections of the FAA Knowledge Test.
+Combined with flight training and FAA resources, Easy-Quizzz will help test whether you are up for the task of performing mass and balance calculations and prepare you for the applicable sections of the FAA Knowledge Test.

-The cpl test centers are spread across the United States.
-You can find them in major cities and near airports.
+The cpl test centers are spread across United States.
+You can find them major cities and near airports.

-The cpl test costs around $150 to $200.
-Prices can vary based on the test center.
+Your cpl test costs about $150 to $200.
+The exact prices also depend on the test center.

-You can book your exam online.
-Visit the FAA website or an authorized testing center’s site.
-Choose a date and pay the fee.
-You’ll get a confirmation email with details.
+You can book exam online.
+Visit FAA website or an authorized testing center’s site.
+Choose a date pay the fee.
+You’ll get confirmation email with details.

-Enroll at least 48 hours before your desired exam date.
-Booking early ensures you get your preferred slot.
+Enroll at least 48 hours before desired exam date.
+Booking early ensures get your preferred slot.

 FAA practice test CPL: Study guide for US commercial pilot license

-The cpl test for Flight Performance and Planning Mass and Balance has a specific structure.
-You’ll face multiple-choice questions.
-You’ll have 45 questions to answer.
+THE cpl test: Flight Performance and Planning Mass and Balance You’ll face multiple choice questions.
+There are 45 Questions to attempt.

-Exam Duration: You get 90 minutes to complete it.
+Exam Duration: You get 90 minutes to complete.
 Time management is key.

 Passing Score: To pass, you need to score at least 72%.